MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 ### Manage who can add guest users
 <a name="BKMK_UsetheadminCtr"> </a>

-1. Sign in with your Office 365 admin account at [https://portal.office.com/adminportal/home](https://portal.office.com/adminportal/home#/homepage).
+1. Sign in with your admin account at [https://admin.microsoft.com/adminportal/home](https://admin.microsoft.com/adminportal/home#/homepage).

 2. In the navigation menu, choose **Settings** then **Services &amp; add-ins**.